PascalSun/MIT-year2/zika/Presentation/readme.md

 ### Content
 1. Introduction about HPC

-	a.
-We are trying to solve larger and larger problems, at the same time, the processors are more and more poewerful
+	-  We are trying to solve larger and larger problems, at the same time, the processors are more and more poewerful
-	b.
-However, the processors nearly meet its limit
+	-  However, the processors nearly meet its limit
-	c.
-So we are thinking use some less powerful processors and combine them together
+	-  So we are thinking use some less powerful processors and combine them together
-	d.
-Then do the computing on the different cores and distributed memory
+	-  Then do the computing on the different cores and distributed memory
-	e.
-How to make the most use of it, it is about high performance computing
+	-  How to make the most use of it, it is about high performance computing
 2. About multiple threads
-	a.
-Process & Threads
+	-  Process & Threads
-	b.
-A process creates multiple threads and these threads share memory
+	-  A process creates multiple threads and these threads share memory
-	c. built-in thread interface is not very good.
+	-  built-in thread interface is not very good.
-	d.
-OpenMP are designed to make the most use of the different cores.
+	-  OpenMP are designed to make the most use of the different cores.
 3. About openMP:

-	a. compiler directives
+	-  compiler directives
-	b. with c, c++ and fortan
+	-  with c, c++ and fortan
-	c. easy to use
+	-  easy to use
-	b. take advantages of mulit-core
+	-  take advantages of mulit-core
 4. Model of openMP: Fork and Join

 	If want to use openMP, first need to identity the master thread and where can be done by parallism Then write the parallism code
 5. openMP core syntax

-	a. include
+	-  include
-	b. #pagama
+	-  #pagama
-	c. gcc -fopenmp file.c
+	-  gcc -fopenmp file.c
-	d. in fact, if we do not gcc with the paramater -fopenmp, it will be compiled as normal program.
+	-  in fact, if we do not gcc with the paramater -fopenmp, it will be compiled as normal program.
 Run on platform without openMP
-	e. data structure:
+	-  data structure:
 		- shared
 		- privated: firstprivate lastprivate
 		- none